stephenrs6/Trivia-Game/README.md

 # TriviaGame

-A simple Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
+A simple Geography Trivia game using JavaScript for the logic and jQuery to manipulate HTML.

 * Multiple choice questionnaire